Located in Rudy, Arkansas

 Prerequisite

-• it helps if your dog knows a few behaviors
+• It helps if your dog knows a few behaviors, but right now we’re focusing on clicking for anything we like.

 Tools